LiTS: A Modular Framework for LLM Tree Search: LiTS: A Unified Grammar

 \subsection{Tool Use}

 LiTS adopts a LangChain-compatible tool protocol: each tool is a \code{BaseTool} subclass declaring \code{name}, \code{description}, \code{args\_schema}, and a \code{\_run()} method.
 This ensures heterogeneous actions (SQL queries, API calls, geospatial lookups) share a consistent callable interface, so the same \code{ToolUsePolicy} and \code{ToolUseTransition} invoke them interchangeably.
 Tools are instantiated with a backend \code{Client} that encapsulates I/O logic, decoupling reasoning from infrastructure.
 At runtime, a list of \code{Tool} instances is passed to the agent; the policy selects tools and the transition executes them, grounding abstract reasoning into concrete world interactions.
+For benchmarks whose tools carry per-example mutable state (e.g., a knowledge-graph variable tracker that differs per question), the resource registry supports an optional \code{prepare\_example} callback that resets tool internals before each example---stateful tools are natively supported by \code{lits-chain} and \code{lits-search} without benchmark-specific CLI modifications.